cudbg/researchsetup/README.md

 ## Writing papers

+See the notes of [questions to answer before picking a project](#questions-to-answer-when-picking-problems).
+These are the minimum questions to address in your paper.

-It helps to see how other papers evolve.
+It also helps to see how other papers evolve.
 I've built a tool called `latexsnapshots` that will generate snapshots of a paper as it evolves.

 * [See how my VLDB 2014 paper evolved.](http://eugenewu.net/latexsnapshots/html/)